TAIKIFRONT/snake-game/README.md

 # `Game Start`

-Runs the app in the development mode.\
+Run npm start on the terminal
+`npm start`
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+then open [http://localhost:3000](http://localhost:3000) to view it in your browser.